Cryptocurrency and FOREX Taxation in Cyprus (2026 Tax Reform Update)

 Our blogs are regularly updated to ensure information is current and accurate.

-Yes, Cyprus is considered crypto-friendly due to its supportive regulatory environment and low corporate tax rates, making it attractive for crypto businesses and investors.
+Yes, Cyprus is considered crypto-friendly especially after the introduction of the 8% flat tax rate, making it attractive for crypto businesses and investors.

 No, MiCA focuses on compliance for crypto providers, not tax policy.
 It will, however, bring stricter rules like AML oversight.